Shredded-Pork/TempFlow-GRPO/Readme.md

 ## 🚀 Updates
-To support research and the open-source community, we will release the entire project—including datasets, training pipelines, and model weights. **Our code only need little modification to Flow-GRPO!**.
+To support research and the open-source community, we will release the entire project—including datasets, training pipelines, and model weights. **Our code is based on Flow-GRPO!**.
 Thank you for your patience and continued support! 🌟
 - [x] Release arXiv paper
 - [x] Release GitHub repo
 - [x] Release training code